 Is it just me or did this week seem to fly by?
 Now that I’ve put my outdoor projects to rest for a while, I thought I’d turn my focus to organizing our basement storage rooms.
-I thought it seemed like the perfect opportunity before our media room gets filled with new furniture and I’m left with little room to pull everything out, get rid of the drywall dust from our basement renovation, and put it all back a little more organized than it was in the first place.
+To me, it seemed like the perfect opportunity before our media room gets filled with new furniture and I’m left with little room to pull everything out, get rid of the drywall dust from our basement renovation, and put it all back a little more organized than it was in the first place.
 If you’ve lived through a renovation, you know that dust and debris gets everywhere.
 Although I covered as much stuff as possible with plastic, the mess that was left when the dust finally settled (sorry, couldn’t resist), was a just a little overwhelming.

 Although I’ve tackled a bit of the work on my own, most of it was done with the help of my husband.
 He probably won’t like that I’m sharing this, but he is the vacuum king!
 I, on the other hand, would rather wipe things down and sort them out.
 It gives me the opportunity to purge and label, two things I have a strange passion for.